 About Me

-I’ve also directed church music and youth programs and continue serving as an organist and choir accompanist.
-I’m now taking jazz piano lessons through our local community college.
-It’s important to challenge the mind and develop new skills at our age, and trying to learn jazz certainly checks those boxes!
+I’ve worked as a college professor and administrator, a school principal, and an elementary and middle school teacher.
+I’ve directed church music and youth programs and continue playing organ at my church.
+I’m now taking jazz piano lessons – for free! – through our local community college.
+It’s important to challenge the mind and develop new skills at our age, and trying to learn jazz certainly checks those boxes.
+So does building a bedroom, bathroom, and sauna at our small cottage UpNorth!

 My wife Kathy and I love to travel.
 Through family vacations, mission/service trips, and guided tours, we’ve visited more than a dozen countries, hiked multiple national parks, toured ten presidential libraries, and spent one very long night in a Paris hospital.
-Yeah, I’ll definitely post about that experience one of these days.
+Yeah, I’ll post about that experience one of these days.

 – Tim